CORPUS Projects, Publications, and Collections

 • Mapping Energy History (Elisabeth Moyer, Department of the Geophysical Sciences, University of Chicago; Robert Suits, University College London; Nathan Matteson, DePaul University)

-• Marathi Online (Philip Engblom†, Department of South Asian Languages & Civilizations, University of Chicago)
+• Marathi Online (Philip Engblom†, Department of South Asian Languages and Civilizations, University of Chicago)

 • Megiddo 3: Final Report on the Stratum VI Excavations (Timothy P. Harrison, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)